Skip to main content

 The mining industry sits at the heart of the global economy and is a foundational component of the energy transition, supplying the critical minerals needed for electronics, electric vehicles, and renewable energy systems.
 For North American miners, embedding resilience into every stage of their decades-long lifecycle is necessary to lead this global charge.

 In today's challenging environment, blind spots are costly.
-Unplanned disruptions – whether stemming from climate-related events, equipment failures, cyberattacks, geopolitical shocks, or people risks – can halt production, undermine stakeholder confidence, and drive financial losses.
-Resilience is no longer merely a defensive stance; it is now a source of advantage.
+Unplanned disruptions — whether stemming from climate-related events, equipment failures, cyberattacks, geopolitical shocks, or people risks — can halt production, undermine stakeholder confidence, and drive financial losses.
+Resilience is no longer merely a defensive stance; it is now a competitive advantage.

 Understanding the climate risk landscape

-According to the 2025 Global Risks Report, extreme weather is identified as the second highest risk most likely to present a material crisis globally in 2025 and is the primary long-term risk over the next decade.
+According to the 2025 Global Risks Report, extreme weather is the primary long-term risk over the next decade.
 As the planet warms, extreme weather events are likely to become more frequent and severe.

-While climate risk focuses specifically on the consequences of adverse weather, rising temperatures, and the transition challenges related to decarbonisation, mining companies must also address broader sustainability and governance risks.
-These encompass environmental concerns like pollution, water scarcity, and biodiversity loss, alongside the social and regulatory implications of these challenges.
+While climate risk focuses specifically on the consequences of adverse weather, rising temperatures, and the transition challenges related to decarbonization, mining companies must also address broader sustainability and governance risks.
+These encompass environmental concerns like pollution, water scarcity, and biodiversity loss, as well as the social and regulatory implications of these challenges.

 RESILIENCE: THE NEW CURRENCY OF MINING LEADERSHIP